 Total compliance (10 points).
-The preventive controls should be reviewed by the preventive controls team when operational changes are made and at least every 3 years, including the product descriptions, process flows, hazard analyses, preventive control decisions, preventive control recording and worker training, to ensure that the program is up to date and working properly.
-Where emerging issues, such as recalls, an outbreak, new research, etc., are relevant to the products and processes at hand, consideration of a preventive controls review should occur.
+The HACCP system should be reviewed by the HACCP team when operational changes are made and at least every 12 months, including the product descriptions, process flows, hazard analyses, CCP decisions, CCP recording and worker training to ensure that the program is up to date and working properly.
+Where emerging issues, such as recalls, an outbreak, new research, etc., are relevant to the products and processes at hand, consideration of a HACCP review should occur.
 Documented re-training or educational sessions may be necessary.
 The review should include a written record which demonstrates each of the elements of the plan have been reviewed, verified as being accurate/appropriate and there should be a change record included in the plan to track changes over time.
-The preventive controls team should inform workers involved of the review outcomes.
+The HACCP team should inform workers involved of the review outcomes.

-Single/isolated instance(s) of an omission in the review.
+- Single/isolated instance(s) of a change made without being documented. - Single/isolated instance(s) of omissions in the review.